Marawi siege could herald new era of extremism in Asia, report says

 However, it also says that the ongoing battle has not yet succeeded in establishing the "East Asia Wilaya," or province of ISIS' proclaimed caliphate.

-The siege has so far claimed the lives of 99 government troops, 45 civilians and 421 militants, according to CNN affiliate CNN Philippines, along with the displacement of hundreds of thousands of its citizens.
+The siege has, as of July 20, claimed the lives of 99 government troops, 45 civilians and 427 militants, along with the displacement of hundreds of thousands of its citizens.
 Many are living in temporary camps in towns surrounding the stricken city.

 The battle for Marawi is being commanded by Isnilon Hapilon, the leader of the Basilan-based Abu Sayyaf Group (ASG), which pledged allegiance to ISIS in 2014.